A large deviation principle for Wigner matrices without Gaussian tails: Introduction

-where $\Phi:\cP(\dR)\mapsto[0,\infty]$ is a good rate function. \end{theorem} The proof of Theorem \ref{th:main} consists of two main parts.
-The first part, the ``random matrix theory part'' of the work, is discussed in Section \ref{sec:expeq}.
+The proof of Theorem~\ref{th:main} consists of two main parts.
+The first part, the ``random matrix theory part'' of the work, is discussed in Section~\ref{sec:expeq}.
 Here, we show that at speed $n^{1+\alpha/2}$ the large deviations are governed by the sparse $n\times n$ random matrix $C=C(n)$ defined by